GoHenry Review 2023: A Debit Card for Kids that Encourages Financial Health

 As you can see from the chart above, Roostermoney can also technically be used for free if you stick to the virtual tracker plan.

-Just note that this plan uses either virtual currency or stars and not real money.
+In addition, this plan uses virtual currency or stars, not real money.

-Hyperjar, recommended by Martin Lewis of MoneySavingExpert, is a prepaid debit card that utilises pots to help kid’s manage money.
+Hyperjar, recommended by Martin Lewis of MoneySavingExpert, is also a prepaid debit card for kids.

 Its main appeal is the fact that it’s completely free to use, unlike other pocket money apps on the market.